dapr/quickstarts/conversation/java/sdk/README.md

 Open a new terminal window and run the multi app run template:

-1. Open a new terminal window and navigate to `order-processor` directory:
+1. Open a new terminal window and navigate to `conversation` directory:

 <!-- STEP
 name: Install Java dependencies